AlphaOmarDiallo/Mareu/README.md

 ## Testing

-This application has 5 unit tests and 5 instrumented tests as well as one espresso recorded test.
+This application has 5 unit tests and 6 instrumented tests as well as one espresso recorded test.
 All the test are on status passed.

 #### Unit tests
-1. Delete neighbour with success.
-2. Get neighbour with sucess.
-3. Get favorite neighbour with success.
-4. Display favorite neighbour only.
-5. Add to favorite.
+1. Get meeeting with success : checking that all meetings in the API are in the meeting list.
+2. Delete meeting with success : checking that it is possible to remove meeting from a list.
+3. filter Meeting by meeting room with success : checking that the meeeting room filter works.
+4. filter meeting by date with success : check that the date filter works.
+5. Create new meeting : check that a new meeting can be created.

 ### Instrumented tests
-1. MyNeighbourList_OpenUserFullProfileAction_ShouldOpenUserProfileWithItsData
-2. NeighboursList_shouldNotBeEmpty
-3. UserInformationActivity_nameIsDisplayed_ShouldMatchUserNameThatWasClickedOn
+1. RecyclerView should not be empty : recylcerview displays all meetings.
+2. RecyclerView should delete meeting with success.
+3. RecyclerView should open meeting detail with correct data.
 4. List_deleteAction_shouldRemoveItem
 5. FavouriteNeighbourFragment_ShouldOnlyDisplayFavoriteNeighbours

-### Espresso recorded test
-1. List neighbour activity test 2
+6.

 ## How to improve this project